Between Sheets and Words

 **Between Sheets and Words**

 With a sigh, she opened the door and was met by a gust of damp, salty air.
-Rain streamed down her chestnut hair, plastering the strands to her forehead and neck as she ran to the front door, her wheeled suitcase dragging behind her like a reluctant animal.
+The rain streamed down her chestnut hair, plastering the strands to her forehead and neck as she ran to the front door, her wheeled suitcase dragging behind her like a reluctant animal.
 The key turned in the lock with a satisfying *click*, and when she pushed the door open, the scent of varnished wood and beeswax enveloped her like an embrace.
 The house was exactly as she remembered: the exposed beams on the ceiling, the clean-lined furniture, the light linen sofa Rafael always said was *"too beautiful to sit on."* Clara dropped her suitcase on the floor and lit the gas fireplace with a flick of the switch.
 Blue flames danced over the fake logs, casting shifting shadows on the walls.

 She kicked off her soaked shoes and walked to the open kitchen, running her fingers over the cold marble countertop.
 The fridge was stocked—she had asked the housekeeper to prepare everything—and there was an open bottle of red wine on the table, a note held by a magnet: *"For the days that deserve to be forgotten.
 With love, me."* Clara smiled, despite everything.
 Rafael had always known how to anticipate her needs, even when they were no longer together.
-She poured herself a generous glass and brought it to her lips, letting the full-bodied liquid burn her throat in a good way.
+She poured a generous glass and brought it to her lips, letting the full-bodied liquid burn her throat in a good way.
 The alcohol spread through her body like a balm, loosening the knots of tension in her shoulders.

-That was when she heard it.
+Then she heard it.

 A muffled sound, almost swallowed by the storm, came from the veranda.
 Clara frowned and approached the sliding glass door.
-Outside, between the rain and darkness, a figure moved.
+Outside, between the rain and the darkness, a figure moved.
 A tall silhouette, drenched, with dark hair plastered to his forehead and a white shirt clinging to his body like a second skin.
 Her heart leapt, and for a second, she thought about retreating, pretending she hadn’t seen him.
 But Rafael had already spotted her.
 His eyes—those green eyes she knew so well, capable of shifting from tender to burning in a blink—locked onto hers through the glass.

 He raised a hand, hesitant, as if asking for permission.
 Clara didn’t move.
 The rain fell diagonally, whipping his face, but Rafael didn’t look away.
-There was something desperate in his posture, something she hadn’t seen since the last time they’d made love, three months ago, in his apartment, after a nasty fight about project deadlines. *"You treat me like I’m in the way,"* she had shouted, while he pulled her to the bed, silencing her with kisses that tasted of whiskey and regret.
+There was something desperate in his posture, something she hadn’t seen since the last time they’d made love, three months ago, in his apartment, after a nasty fight about project deadlines. *"You treat me like I’m a burden,"* she had shouted, while he pulled her to the bed, silencing her with kisses that tasted of whiskey and regret.

 Now, he was there.
 Drenched.
 Determined.